SkygearIO/features/features/192-asset-gear/index.md

   contentType: string;
 }

-function upload(specifier: string, options: UploadAssetOptions): Promise<string>;
+function upload(uri: string, options: UploadAssetOptions): Promise<string>;
 ```

-- `specifier` can be the `uri` returned by `CameraRoll.getPhotos`.
+- `uri` can be the `uri` returned by `CameraRoll.getPhotos`.
 See https://github.com/facebook/react-native/issues/24185#issuecomment-478973633
-- `specifier` can be file URI.
+- `uri` can be file URI.
-- `specifier` can be absolute path which is converted to file URI.
+- `uri` can be absolute path which is converted to file URI.

 ### Image Processing Query builder